Bagenalstown: Transport

-Bagenalstown is at the junction of the R705 and R724 regional roads and lies on the eastern side of the R448.
+Bagenalstown is at the junction of the R705 which leads to New Ross via Graiguenamanagh and Goresbridge and the R724.
+It lies on the eastern side of the R448 which links it to Carlow and the M9 to Dublin.
+Southbound the R448 leads to Paulstown, Gowran and the M9 leading to Waterford and Kilkenny.

-The town is served by Muine Bheag railway station on the Dublin – Kilkenny section of the Dublin-Waterford railway line on the Iarnród Éireann network.
+The town is served by Muine Bheag railway station on the Dublin–Waterford line, part of the Iarnród Éireann network.
 This connects the town to nearby Carlow, as well as Kilkenny to the southwest.
 The station was opened on 24 July 1848 as Bagnalstown and was renamed Bagenalstown by April 1910.
 The station building was designed and constructed using limestone and granite and the design had been attributed to William Deane Butler.
 It was permanently closed to passengers on 30 March 1963 and for goods traffic on 6 September 1976.
 The station was reopened and officially renamed "Muine Bheag" in 1988 although Bagenalstown is recognised as its common name on the bilingual nameboards, in place since 2015, and on the Iarnród Éireann website.
 The station to this day remains largely untouched, with its original features still present.

-The town is on the River Barrow which was made navigable from the Grand Canal upstream at Athy, to Waterford downstream.
+The town is on the River Barrow which was made navigable from the Grand Canal upstream at Athy starting in 1792, all the way to Waterford downstream.

 Places of interest

 Near Bagenalstown is Ballyloughan Castle, which comprises a twin-towered gatehouse and the hall and foundations of one of the corner towers of a large castle dating from about 1300.

 Ballymoon Castle is 3 km (2 mi) east of Bagenalstown, and is thought to date from the 13th century.

 One of the best views of Bagenalstown can be seen from the Leighlinbridge road.
-This view includes the spire of St Andrews Catholic Church a d the tower of St Marys Church of Ireland Church.
+This view includes the spire of St Andrews Catholic Church and the tower of St Marys Church of Ireland Church.
 St Andrews church was built in the 1820s on a site provided by the Newton family, successors of the Bagenals.